kstenerud/concise-encoding/ce-structure.md

 Object Categories
 -----------------

-Concise Encoding documents support many kinds of objects that together offer rich expressivity.
+Concise Encoding documents support many kinds of objects, the combinations of which offer rich expressivity.
 These objects are roughly split into four high-level categories based on their purpose:

  * [Data objects](#data-objects) contain the actual data of the document.
  * [Pseudo-objects](#pseudo-objects) serve as stand-ins for [data objects](#data-objects).
  * [Invisible objects](#invisible-objects) provide helper functionality such as comments and alignment, but don't affect the document structure or data.
- * [Structural objects](#structural-objects) affect the document's structure by providing linkages beween parts of the document.
+ * [Structural objects](#structural-objects) provide linkages beween parts of the document and ways to reduce redundancy.